department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/DeepLinks.md

 ```

 The file uses the following fields to identify associated apps:
  - `appIDs/apps`: a unique identifier to distinguish the application.
 We have two on the va mobile app: one for QA/production and building to device.
 Another for local development on the emulator.
-These values can be found on apple developer account.
+These values can be found on Apple developer account.
  - `components`: whitelist of acceptable paths the app will navigate to.
 These paths should mirror the web side while the mobile side consumes them and navigates to the proper screen.

 With this in place, the json file should be accessible on the browser.
 Content should be viewable at: